Soluto/oidc-server-mock/README.md

 This project allows you to run configurable mock server with OpenId Connect functionality.

+## Important

+> Free for development, testing and personal projects.
+For production you need to purchase [Duende IdentityServer license](https://duendesoftware.com/products/identityserver).

+## Simple Configuration

 The image is stored in `github` registry.
 Use the following to pull the image:

 ```bash